Wiki · Organization · Last reviewed June 25, 2026

 Thinking Machines also separates the real-time interaction model from an asynchronous background model that can handle deeper reasoning, tool use, browsing, and longer-horizon work.
 This matters because the lab is not only trying to reduce voice latency.
 It is treating interactivity as a core model capability that should scale alongside intelligence.

 The governance issue is direct: if AI becomes more socially present, interruptible, and responsive in real time, it may preserve human agency by keeping people in the loop.
-It may also increase emotional salience, dependency, persuasion power, and the sense that the model is a live collaborator rather than a tool.
+It may also increase emotional salience, dependency, persuasion power, accessibility risk, recording and consent concerns, and the sense that the model is a live collaborator rather than a tool.
+Safety evidence for interaction models should therefore include social-interface tests, consent and recording analysis, crisis and minor-user handling, accessibility evaluation, latency failure modes, and post-deployment monitoring, not only benchmark scores.

 Compute and Infrastructure

 Thinking Machines' scale ambitions became clearer in March 2026, when the company and NVIDIA announced a multi-year strategic partnership to deploy at least one gigawatt of next-generation NVIDIA Vera Rubin systems for frontier model training and customizable AI platforms.
-The announcement also said NVIDIA made a significant investment in the company.
+The announcement said deployment on NVIDIA's Vera Rubin platform was targeted for early 2027 and that NVIDIA had made a significant investment in the company.

 This partnership is important because it marks Thinking Machines as a compute-scale AI competitor, not just a software startup around model access.
-Gigawatt-scale deployment is the language of frontier training, data-center planning, energy demand, and chip-supply strategy.
+Gigawatt-scale deployment is the language of frontier training, data-center planning, energy demand, chip-supply strategy, and physical infrastructure governance.
+It is also a planned-capacity claim: the governance record should distinguish announced partnership, ordered systems, powered and networked clusters, training runs, and delivered public access.

 Public reporting in July 2025 said Thinking Machines closed a 2 billion dollar seed round led by Andreessen Horowitz at a 12 billion dollar valuation, with participation from investors including NVIDIA, Accel, ServiceNow, Cisco, AMD, and Jane Street.
 Those figures should be treated as dated reporting, but they show how quickly investors placed the company in the frontier-lab category.